Codyvanzandt/beautiful-jekyll/_posts/2018-08-21-bcts-comments.md

 And honestly, he's got the right of things.
 We should all apologize after we comment.

-Our good friend Robert explains why with starting clarity:
+Our good friend Robert explains why with startling clarity:

 >The  proper  use  of  comments  is  to  compensate  for  our  failure  to  express  ourself  in code.
 Note that I used the word